erhardtconsulting/mcp-collection/README.md

 Released under the MIT License – see `LICENSE` for details.

+**Important**: The MIT License is only valid for this container as execution environment.
+For the packaged MCP servers check their licenses.

 ---

 **MCP‑Collection** is maintained by *erhardt consulting GmbH* – happy hacking!